lokearm/armchar-swish/README.md

 # armchar-swish

-ArM character generator implemented in declarative programming using Haskell and Swish.
+ArM character generator implemented in declarative programming, using Haskell.
-Still in early stages of construction.

-The focus in this repository is a command line tool generating markdown sheets from an RDF graph (turtle files).

-There is also a server implementation, serving JSON files generated from the RDF graph, and a very crude client indended to test the server.
-Development on this client/server system is currently on halt.
+The repository includes several distinct attempts.
+The current attempt uses data files in JSON and CSV.
+The code for this is essentially
++ The `ArM.Char` modules
++ The `ArmChar.hs` main script
+This provides a CLI tool to produce character sheets and validation reports from the character defined in JSON.

+Previous attempts used data files in RDF and the Swish library.
+One problem with this approach is the computational complexity of logic inference on RDF graphs.
+The code includes attempts on both a client/server solution and a standalone CLI tool, but both are currently incomplete and on hold.

+The notes below are on the Swish tool.
+More up to date notes are in the docs hierarchy.

 ## Design notes